 As Conference Administrator, Marianne oversees the design, development, and execution of the Small Satellite Conference, including management of the technical program and student competition.
 She has over 15 years of event planning experience; most recently as Executive Director of one of the largest art festivals in Utah, Summerfest Arts Faire in Logan.
 She graduated from Utah State University and has spent much of her career as an Arts Administrator in the non-profit sector.
 She is a member of the Utah "Change Leaders" through the Utah Division of Arts and Museums.

 As Exhibit Manager, Candace is responsible for exhibition and sponsorship management as well as assisting with the planning and execution of all Conference events.
 She has over ten years of experience in managing and planning events for multiple corporate and community organizations such as: Habitat for Humanity, Hal Leonard Publishing and Art of Womanhood.

-Jenny Durrant is responsible for supporting the SmallSat Conference Team.
-She also coordinates meeting space, lodging, shipping logistics and builds the conference Smart Phone app.
+Jenny is responsible for supporting the SmallSat conference team coordinating side meetings, meeting space, lodging, shipping logistics and in building the conference Smart Phone app.
 Her last position was at Utah State University coordinating the leasing for USU Housing.
 She studied secondary education at Utah State University.